LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-All their art is also yours,
+All of their art; also yours;

-you don't live, you do flow;
+you do not live, you do flow;

 God is tiny, tiny fractal,